bankiru/rpc-server-bundle/README.md

 This creates endpoint on URL / with generic symfony controller.
 Also it pre-populates the methods from the `service_rpc.yml` config file

+`my-public-endpoint` will become a route name, so make sure it does not overlap with other routes until you want it do to this.

 ### Method routing